dxAdam/Kernel_Development/sync_tools/README.md

 driver.c contains several test that would result in deadlocks or error if synchronization tools were not used (on multicore systems).
+Try removing a spinlock or barrier from one of the tests to likely result in a deadlock.

-The number of processors used is the value returned by sysconf(_SC_NPROCESSORS_ONLN).
+The number of processors used is the value returned by sysconf(_SC_NPROCESSORS_ONLN) to the program.

 ### contents:
 <pre>